isblab/pickET/docs/obtaining_particle_cluster_id.md

 # Obtaining particle cluster ID

 Look at the each of the six segmentations generated from S1 for the tomograms in the dataset following the workflow described in [visualizing segmentations](visualizing_segmentations.md).
+Identify the segmentation(s) in which particles are well separated from the background.
+More than one segmentation may be chosen for the next step.

-This could be 0 or 1 and is called the `particle_cluster_id` for each of the chosen segmentations.
+For each of the chosen segmentations, identify the voxel value for the voxel corresponding to particles in the segmentation.
+This value is different for each segmentation.
+It could be 0 or 1 and is called the `particle_cluster_id`.
 Either of the following ways can be used to obtain the `particle_cluster_id`:

 1. Check if a target particle is colored with a non-gray color in this overlay.
 If the particle is colored, then `particle_cluster_id = 1`, else `particle_cluster_id = 0`.
 (See also Fig. 3A.
 In this figure, it is visually apparent that the particles are segmented in a non-gray color, orange in this case.
 Therefore, for this example, `particle_cluster_id = 1`.)